s-cunningham/MS_Deer_Pig_RSFs/README.md

 # MS_Deer_Pig_RSFs
-Resource selection functions for deer and pigs across the state of Mississippi
+Code for resource selection functions for deer and pigs across the state of Mississippi